Pupa: Pupal mating

 In a few taxa of the Lepidoptera, especially Heliconius, pupal mating is an extreme form of reproductive strategy in which the adult male mates with a female pupa about to emerge, or with the newly moulted female; this is accompanied by other actions such as capping of the reproductive system of the female with the sphragis, denying access to other males, or by exuding an anti-aphrodisiac pheromone.

 Defense

 Pupae are usually immobile and are largely defenseless.
-To overcome this, pupae often are covered with a cocoon, conceal themselves in the environment, or form underground.
-Some species of Lycaenid butterflies are protected in their pupal stage by ants.
-Another means of defense by pupae of other species is the capability of making sounds or vibrations to scare potential predators.
+To overcome this, pupating species often avoid predators by covering the pupa with a cocoon, camouflaging it, or placing it underground.
+Some species of lycaenid butterflies are protected in their pupal stage by ants.
+Pupae of other species make sounds or vibrations to scare potential predators.
 A few species use chemical defenses including toxic secretions.
 The pupae of social hymenopterans are protected by adult members of the hive.

 Types

-Based on the presence or absence of articulated mandibles that are employed in emerging from a cocoon or pupal case, the pupae can be classified in to two types:
+Based on the presence or absence of articulated mandibles that are employed in emerging from a cocoon or pupal case, pupae can be classified into two types: